logiqai/docs/log-management/logiqctl/configuring-logiqctl.md

 ## Installation

-The simplest way to try `apicactl` is to download a pre-built binary from the [release](https://github.com/logiqai/logiqctl/releases) page.
+The simplest way to try `apicactl` is to download a pre-built binary from the [release](https://github.com/ApicaSystem/apicactl/releases) page.
 You can also build the binaries directly from source.
-Instructions are available [here](https://github.com/logiqai/logiqctl#how-to-build-from-source).
+Instructions are available [here](https://github.com/ApicaSystem/apicactl?#building-apicactl-from-source).

 ### Configuring `apicactl`&#x20;

 `apicactl` requires a running Apica Ascent cluster and an api key.
 See how to get the API key [here](obtaining-api-key.md).
-After obtaining the API key, run the below commands to configure the logiqctl.
+After obtaining the API key, run the below commands to configure the apicactl.

 ```
 # Set cluster end point
-> logiqctl config set-cluster your-logiq-cluster.com
+> apicactl config set-cluster your-ascent-cluster.com

 # Set the API Key
-> logiqctl config set-token r0q7EyIxNgVjAqLoIeDioJAWEhAR6wK4Y5XpPb3A
+> apicactl config set-token r0q7EyIxNgVjAqLoIeDioJAWEhAR6wK4Y5XpPb3A

 # Set the default namespace
-> logiqctl config set-context ngnix
+> apicactl config set-context ngnix
 ```

 The default namespace settings can be overridden by passing `-n` flag.
-Basic operations are covered below, for more detailed documentation refer to the [user guide](https://logiqctl.logiq.ai/) for `apicactl`.&#x20;
+Basic operations are covered below, for more detailed documentation refer to the [user guide](https://github.com/ApicaSystem/apicactl?#apicactl) for `apicactl`.&#x20;

 ### `apicactl` logs